Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 Only Cancelled subscription and rejected subscription can be deleted from the system.

 {{< alert title="Warning" color="warning" >}}
-Deleting a subscription is irrevocable, once the subscription is deleted from the system, Business Insights and Consumer Insights screen will cease to show that subscription.
+Deleting a subscription is irrevocable: once the subscription is deleted from the system, Business Insights and Consumer Insights screen will cease to show that subscription.
 {{< /alert >}}

 1. As a Catalog Manager or a subscription approver of a product, navigate to *Amplify Central > Marketplace > Subscriptions* to view all subscriptions belonging to a product owned by your team.
 2. Filter the subscription list by subscription status (Pending / Approved / Rejected) and/or team.
-Each subscription displays its name, the associated product, the organization and team that own the subscription, and the approval status.
+Each subscription displays its name, the associated product, the organization and team that own the subscription, the approval status and the subscription state.
 3. Use the **Delete** from the ellipsis menu to trigger the subscription deletion.
 4. A confirmation popup will ask you to confirm your choice and validate it.